mozilla-l10n/styleguides/mozilla_general/README.md

 * Capitalize conjunctions of four or more letters, but also capitalize if
 * Capitalize prepositions for four or more letters
 * Do not capitalize articles, prepositions of three or fewer letters, and conjunctions of three or fewer letters (but not if)
-* A note about hyphens: Capitalize the second word in a hyphenated compound if it would normally be capitalized as a single word according to title case rules.
+* A note about hyphens: capitalize the second word in a hyphenated compound if it would normally be capitalized as a single word according to title case rules.
 So, capitalize the S in Quick-Search Options, lowercase the o in Add-on Choices.

 Example: `All Your Activity`